akhil-raj-git/I-Am-Poor/README.md

 # I-Am-Poor

-Alternate app to I Am Rich to reinforce lessons learned from the previous project
+Alternate app to I Am Rich to reinforce lessons learned and tools used from the previous project.

 ## Screenshots